tpage000/movie_catalog_app/README.md

 - Make landing page the movie search page (instead of signup) now that sessions are implemented

+- Uh, hashed passwords . . . yeah.
+Should have done it already

 ----
 ### Features coming soon: